 Marte Kuijpers (MSc) is part of our team of academic researchers.
-She completed her master’s degree in Social Policy and Public Health at Utrecht University with a study into the social context for repeated homelessness.
+She completed her master’s degree in Social Policy and Public Health at Utrecht University with a study into the social context for recurrent homelessness.
 Her interest in the research was fueled by her previous work experience at a work collective for (threatened) homeless people in Nijmegen.
 Over the past two years, she has interviewed many stakeholders and clients in various municipalities.
 She hopes that the research will bring client-user experiences and policy closer together.

 Julie Hopmans (MSc), is part of our team of academic researchers.
-Last year she graduaded from her Masters Sociology at the University of Amsterdam with a specialisation in Gender and Sexuality.
+Last year she graduated from her Masters Sociology at the University of Amsterdam with a specialization in Gender and Sexuality.
 Her thesis’ subject is on the influence of interviewers and peer-interviewers (experts by experience) on the stories of the female clients.
 Previously, she obtained a bachelor’s degree in international development in Wageningen.
 During her studies she gained interest in qualitative research methods and the improvement of the quality of life of people surrounding us.
 Contribution to this project creates a very interesting combination of those interests.

 Marieke van der Star (MSc) is involved in the project as an academic researcher.
 Upon completing her research master’s degree in Urban Studies at the UvA, she gained a great deal of expertise about the Dutch urban housing market and conducted research into the perceived connection of local residents with their living environment.
 Before working on this project, she gained experience in a research project on the housing of migrants.
 Within the project she is particularly interested in policies and practices concerned with housing and notions of home.

 Juul Mulder (Dr.) is involved in the project as an academic researcher.
 With her background in psychology, she obtained her PhD from Utrecht University in 2008, researching the role of music preference in the psychosocial development of young adults.
 In the years that followed, she conducted years of research into the quality of judicial behavioral interventions, including the theoretical underpinning, implementations and goal achievement.
-She also recently worked as a caseworker in a facility for sheltered housing for people with double diagnoses.
+She also recently worked as a caseworker in a facility for sheltered housing for people with dual diagnoses.
 Her experience both in research and in practice make her a valuable addition to the research team.

 Merel Otto (MSc) is involved in the project as an academic researcher.
-During her master’s degree in Social and Cultural Anthropology at VU Amsterdam, she researched the experiences of young adults with psychological problems in Lagos, Nigeria.
+During her Master’s degree in Social and Cultural Anthropology at VU Amsterdam, she researched the experiences of young adults with psychological problems in Lagos, Nigeria.
 Her interest in the project is driven by her passion for psychological health and her goal to use knowledge and theory for practical approaches to social problems.

 Charlotte van der Veen (MA) is involved in the project as a researcher.
 She has a background in Literary Studies and Cultural Analysis and is particularly interested in the interaction between mental health, society and policy.
 She has previously conducted research into the relational conceptualization of pain and ‘madness’, among others in the context of the Dutch recovery movement.
 After completing her studies, Van der Veen worked at various organizations in the social domain where experiential expertise is an important theme.
 Based on these work experiences as well her own experiential knowledge, she endorses the added value of participatory research and the collaboration with co-researchers by experience in this project.